-The purpose of this general mandate is for possible fund raising exercises including but not limited to further placement of shares, for purpose of funding current and/or future investment projects, working capital, repayment of borrowings and/or acquisitions.
+The purpose of this general mandate is for possible fund-raising exercises including but not limited to further placement of shares, for purpose of funding current and/or future investment projects, working capital, repayment of borrowings and/or acquisitions.

-(f) Item 8 of the Agenda
+(g) Item 8 of the Agenda

-- Continuing in Office as Independent Non-Executive Director (Resolution 8)
+- Retention of Independent Non-Executive Director (Resolution 8)

-The Nomination and Remuneration Committee has assessed the independence of Datuk Yap Pak Leong, who has served as the Independent Non-Executive Director of the Company for a cumulative term of more than nine (9) years, and has recommended him to continue to act as an Independent Non-Executive Director of the Company based on the following justifications:-
+The Nomination and Remuneration Committee has assessed the independence of Datuk Yap Pak Leong, who has served as Independent Non-Executive Director of the Company for a cumulative term of more than nine (9) years, and has recommended him to continue to act as an Independent Non-Executive Director of the Company based on the following justifications:-

-- fulfilled the criteria under the definition of Independent Director as stated in the Main Market Listing Requirements of Bursa Malaysia Securities Berhad, and thus, would be able to function as a check and balance, bring an element of objectivity to the Board: - ii. has vast experience in the industry that could be shared with the Board but independent judgement to better manage and run the Company: - iii. familiar with the Company's business operations and the timber industry as he has served the Company for more than nine (9) years; - iv. has devoted sufficient time and attention to discharge the professional obligations for informed and balanced decision making; and - v. has exercised due care during his tenure as an Independent Non-Executive Director of the Company and carried out his professional duties in the interest of the Company and shareholders.
+- i. he has fulfilled the criteria under the definition of Independent Director as stated in the Main Market Listing Requirements of Bursa Malaysia Securities Berhad, and thus, would be able to function as a check and balance, bring an element of objectivity to the Board; - ii. he has vast experience in the industry that could be shared with the Board but independent judgement to better manage and run the Company; - iii. he has been with the Company for more than nine (9) years and was familiar with the Company's business operations; - iv. he has devoted sufficient time and attention to discharge the professional obligations for informed and balanced decision making; and - v. he has exercised due care during his tenure as an Independent Non-Executive Director of the Company and carried out his professional duties in the interest of the Company and shareholders.